 This is another reason why I travel slow.
 Otherwise, my mind would always be wandering to thoughts of where’s next?
-You are where you are in the road.
+You are where you are on the road.
 And in life.
 There is nowhere else you can be right now.
 Accept it and so much of life gets easier.
 Try to be fully present right where you are in life (emotionally and physically).

 - Many people won’t get you.
 And that’s okay.

 I meet people almost every day who ask what I do and why I travel.
 Many are amazed.
 But many are not.
 In fact, some ask me if I “actually like this lifestyle.”
 Er, yes.
 I chose it.
 I don’t get offended when people don’t get me / what I do/ things I write.
 I accept it and keep moving (pun intended).